 Take it a step further if you would like.
 Include significant habits and any unusual physical characteristics.
 Grandma Nelson's dowager's hump may mean her daughter and granddaughter are at risk for

 osteoporosis.
-Uncle Fester's three-pack-a-day habit—not heredity—may be why he died of cancer.
+Uncle Fester's 3-pack-a-day habit—not heredity—may be why he died of cancer.

-If you are artistic, draw a family medical tree.
+A visual representation of your family medical tree can help you organize the information you collect.
 On the bottom of the tree, put your name, along with your sisters and brothers.
 On the row above, put your parents and their brothers and sisters.
 On the top row, put your grandparents.
 Put a square around each man and a circle around each woman.
 Leave enough room in each to summarize the information you've collected.
 Indicate marriages by connecting with lines.

 Here are a few general guidelines for interpreting the medical information of your relatives:

-The more generations an illness occurs in your family, the more at risk you are.Two or more first-degree relatives with the same or related cancers suggests an inherited risk.
-For example, if you have two first-degree relatives with ovarian cancer, you have a greater chance of getting it yourself.
+The more generations an illness occurs in your family, the more at risk you are.2 or more first-degree relatives with the same or related cancers suggests an inherited risk.
+For example, if you have 2 first-degree relatives with ovarian cancer, you have a greater chance of getting it yourself.
 Keep in mind breast, ovarian, uterine, and colon cancers are genetically related.

 The younger someone is when a disease develops, the more likely heredity played a role.
 If your mother or sister developed breast cancer before